-- Healthy men or women that want to decrease the appearance of sagging arms
+- Healthy men or women who want to decrease the appearance of sagging arms

 - Significant upper arm laxity